Spooghetti420/advent-of-code-2022/README.md

 ignore it and move on.
 This inexcusable inelegance is certainly a visual & conceptual blight on my program, but oh well...
 For each cell with height 1, I calculate the shortest distance using A*.
 I then just track the lowest of these over the course of the loop.
 And so we're done!

+### Day 13
+Here we had a problem to do with "packets", a.k.a. lists with either more lists or integers inside them.
+We had to create a new function to tell whether two packets are ordered, and then find out which pairs of packets are ordered within the input, in order to interpret the elves' distress signal!
+There was a fairly simple algorithm to do here, but unfortunately, for lack of reading, I was unable to figure out the bugs in my code for a considerable while... at least when that was done, our next easy task was to use this function just to sort all the packets in order, which went very smoothly since a bubble sort ;) did the trick nicely.

+I went about it with a recursive algorithm, but I'm sure it could've been cleaner than this.
+Anyway, I'm happy there wasn't much code to write today. :P